 Simply put, our performance cannot be beat.
 Our competition isn’t other VPN providers or protocols, it’s the line rate.
 No one can say that!
-Our superior network design really does show itself off with these results.
-We’ve looked at all the bottlenecks, and made sure we weren’t the problem.
+Our superior network design shows itself off with these results.
+We’ve looked at all the bottlenecks and ensured we weren’t the problem.
 Even our containerization proved itself out.
-All tests were carried out using an independent third-party, speedtest.net.
+All tests were carried out using an independent third party, speedtest.net.

 Interpreting the Results

 In this case, there is no bottleneck.
 Anything above 80-90% of the line rate is generally accepted as maxing out a connection.
 For most customers, this is where their ISP will be the bottleneck.
 Even highly rated internet gateways do not advertise more than 500Mbps WireGuard performance (which means they likely have a CPU bottleneck).